akshayharyani/maximum_cut_problem_on_Quantum/README.md

 analyzing weighted undirected graphs.
 We used matplotlib to draw the resultant graph and store it in the IDE or display it in Jupyter Notebook

+## Running the agorithm on AWS braket
+Create the notebook in AWS braket
+Import braket SDK
+copy the code from file `Amazon-Braket-MaximumCut.ipynb` Choose the hardware device to run on.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.